bradyoo12/mslearn-dotnetmicroservices/README.md

 ## Sample for the Build your first microservice in .NET learn module

-The completed page shows the following following the tutorial video in the reference below.
+The completed page shows as below after following the tutorial video in the reference below.
 ![image](https://github.com/user-attachments/assets/2820ed85-6b27-4c84-845d-b2af42a14fa2)

 Backend swagger